-How can such focused opportunities for teaching truth (One of the themes that St. Paul required the Philippians to earnestly study) be missed?
-Nothing can reveal the lies, which are the most attractive to our children like fantasy (of which horror and the Gothic is a subset) Halloween gives us a focused night to reveal the grossness of the tune everyone else dances to.
+How can such focused opportunities for teaching truth (one of the themes that St. Paul required the Philippians to earnestly study) be missed?
+Fantasy (of which horror and the Gothic is a subset) is uniquely able to reveal the true nature of the lies, which we find the most attractive.
+Halloween gives us a focused night to reveal the grossness of the tune that the world dances to.
 I would think for a Xian, that is what Halloween is for.

 *Things grotesque and uncanny stand in opposition to the rationalistic arrogance of modernity.
 They remind us that everything can’t be explained, that ‘All’ is mystery in the end- more than we really know or understand.
 Gargoyles and haunts snicker at our neat formulas and efforts.

 The tacit reductionism of the prevalent worldview is dehumanizing.
 I suspect that the opportunity to get our heads above its smothering layers is a chief reason for the popularity of Halloween.
 Where else are people to affirm this part of our humanity?
 Certainly not in the sterile gatherings of most conservative ‘worship services.’
-You go there to learn stuff.
-Got a problem- learn the magic spell biblical data that will solve it.
+You go there to learn stuff – ironically, often the biblical ‘magic spell’ which will solve one’s particular problem.

-You can’t fix something with nothing.
+You can’t fix something with nothing, and evangelicalism has little with which to resist modernity’s reductionism.
 Of course catholicism (whether that of Rome, Canterbury, Geneva or Wittenberg) has a Eucharist in which Christ’s body and blood are present.
 Wild stuff- not empirically approved or rationally definable- like things uncanny and grotesque, but Dabney and Hodge rejected this Calvinistic inheritance on the grounds that it was unintelligible.
 Just so.

-Sacrament as flannel graph hardly scratches the itch created by modernity’s reductionism.
-Theologies that presume to aim for a reduction of mystery are superstitions of a kind that are much more hateful than that which is associated with things macabre.
-It seems to me that in the end, those who avoid black cats understand reality more truthfully than those who think that anointing the sick with oil for effectual healing is superstition.
+Sacrament as flannel graph hardly scratches the itch created by modernity’s rationalism.
+Theologies that presume to aim for the diminution of mystery are superstitions of a kind that are much more hateful than that which is associated with things macabre.
+It seems to me that in the end, those who avoid black cats understand reality more truthfully than those represented by the ‘bible believing’ pastor I once had, who insisted that anointing the sick with oil for effectual healing is superstition.
 It seems to me that the latter could learn a lot about God’s world by visiting a haunted house.
 Just my opinion.